DIFA: Designated In-house

 - coordination & scheduling

-- dissemination of information
+- dissemination of info from IT

-- technical record keeping
+- local technical record keeping

 - perform preliminary diagnostics

 - training co-workers